passmarked/browser/README.md

 google-chrome-canary [--headless] --disable-gpu --remote-debugging-port=9222
 ```

 Using `--headless` will allow a server to run an instance of the browser, or simply on your desktop without showing an actual browser.
-No **xvfb** needed !
+No **xvfb** needed!

 #### Notable mentions:

-* It seems at the moment Chrome only allows connections from `localhost`, (being careful off course) you can open up to an ip using a reverse proxy like NGINX.
+* It seems at the moment Chrome only allows connections from `localhost`, (being careful of course, really careful ...) you can open up to an external IP using a reverse proxy like NGINX.
 See [samples/nginx.conf](https://github.com/passmarked/browser/blob/master/samples/nginx.conf) for a sample NGINX config.
 * For security reasons Chrome does not return the amount of memory being used precisely.
 To enable and use the `page.getMemory()` function, add `--enable-precise-memory-info`.
 * For now `--disable-gpu` is required in `--headless` mode as issues are being sorted out.